Appointed 5 February 2020

 Fellow of the Energy Institute

-Mentor for FTSE 100 Cross-Company Mentoring Executive Programme
+Mentor for the FTSE 100 Cross-Company Mentoring Executive Programme

 Bernard Looney was appointed chief executive officer in February 2020.
 He previously ran bp’s Upstream business from April 2016 and has been a member of the company’s executive management team since November 2010.

 As chief executive, Upstream, Bernard was responsible for bp’s oil and gas exploration, development and production activities worldwide.
 The Upstream segment included some 17,000 people operating across almost 30 countries producing around 2.6 million barrels equivalent of oil and gas a day.

 In this role, Bernard oversaw improvements in both process and personal safety performances and production grew by 20%.
 There were also significant improvements in both gender and global diversity.
 Bernard initiated a group-wide dialogue on mental health in hope of ‘ending the stigma’ associated with the issue – a subject he remains passionate about today.